hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 description: Software developers, designers, product owners or business analysts.
 Integrate your software with Common Transit Convention Traders API.
 ---

-# Common Transit Convention API end-to-end service guide
+# Common Transit Convention Traders API end-to-end service guide

 Version 0.2 issued 15 June 2020
 ***

-This guide explains how you can use our new Common Transit Convention (CTC) API with your software.
+This guide explains how you can use our new Common Transit Convention (CTC) Traders API with your software.
 The API will allow your software to send and receive movement notifications and status messages to and from the EU’s New Computerised Transit System (NCTS).

 To trade between Europe and the UK, your software will need to change from using the NCTS XML API Channel to the CTC API, after EU exit.